 Fall and Spring Child Development Advisory meetings: The membership of this committee represents varying programs in our community such as, State Preschools, Faith Based Preschools, Private Day Cares/Preschools, and Family Day Care.
 In addition, we hold Child Development meetings involving our adjuncts.
-Last fall, we held our first Early Childhood Education Workshop/Training for teachers working in the early childhood field within our community and surrounding areas.
+Last fall, we held our second Early Childhood Education Workshop/Training for teachers working in the early childhood field within our community and surrounding areas.
+This workshop/training is free to our attendees.